SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 ... secondary table key and secondary table index:
 - Secondary table keys, which can be sorted or hashed, are available for all table categories.
 - They enhance table access efficiency and performance.
 - Declaring a secondary table key generates a corresponding secondary table index.
-However, the index for a non-unique key does not update immediately upon adding or deleting a line.
+However, the index for a non-unique key does not update immediately upon adding or deleting a line (for unique keys, it does).
 The update happens when the internal table is accessed using the secondary table key.
 - In ABAP statements, you must specify the secondary table key explicitly.
 Otherwise, the primary table key is used implicitly.
 - Data access using the secondary table key is always optimized, even for standard tables.
 Thus, even older standard tables can gain from optimized access by adding secondary table keys later, without impacting existing table-related statements.
 - However, weigh the administrative costs of secondary table keys.
 Use them only in scenarios where they offer substantial benefits, like large internal tables that are filled once and rarely altered.
 Frequent modifications can lead to regular index updates, potentially impacting performance.